rtCamp/snapwp/DEVELOPMENT.md

     npm run dev
     ```

-At this point the packages should be ready to use in the repository, such as linting/typechecking, IDE support, and use withinand of the projects in the [`./examples`](./examples) directory.
+At this point the packages should be ready to use in the repository, such as linting/typechecking, IDE support, and the projects in the [`./examples`](./examples) directory.

 5. (Optional) Link the `snapwp` command.